davidbroska/Computational-Political-Science/README.md

 ### Session 4

-**Machine learning (for texts)**
+**Machine learning for texts: Classification I**

 This session offers an introduction to machine learning methods for texts, particularly for classifying documents.
-Among others, we will discuss the Naive Bayes model which is one of the most popular classifiers.
+We will discuss the Naive Bayes model which is one of the most popular classifiers.

-Hands-on work gives participants the opportunity to apply classification methods and evaluate the results using metrics for precision, recall, and accuracy.
+Hands-on work gives participants the opportunity to apply the Naive Bayes classifier in R.

 *Reading:*